Immersion Program in Value-Based Health Care

-The two-day Immersion Program in Value-Based Health Care is held throughout the year in February, June, September and December.
-Engage with leaders from the Musculoskeletal Institute — affiliated with the Dell Med Department of Surgery and Perioperative Care — during sessions showcasing how to put value-based care models into practice.
+The two-day Immersion Program in Value-Based Health Care is held throughout the year and brings together like-minded clinicians, payers/purchasers, digital health companies and others who are interested in health transformation related to musculoskeletal care.
+Engage with leaders from the Musculoskeletal Institute — affiliated with Dell Med’s Department of Surgery and Perioperative Care — during sessions showcasing how to put value-based care models into practice.

 Participants get a behind-the-scenes look at the Musculoskeletal Institute space and are introduced to a clinical team huddle.
 During the clinic tour, providers are available to answer questions about working on a multidisciplinary team and offer their perspective on the care models.